 Shows at WOW

-WOW has no Artistic Director nor any centralized control over the works that appear, and Producers have complete artistic liberty to produce anything they desire.
-The tradition here is that women and/or transpeople provide the central creative impetus behind a show at WOW.
+WOW has no Artistic Director nor any centralized control over the works that appear, and Producers have artistic liberty to produce what they desire.
+The tradition here is that women and/or transgender people provide the central creative impetus behind a show at WOW.

 Watch Videos of Past WOW Performances